agoda-com/standards-c-sharp/docs/unit-testing.md

 - Only ever test the public interface.
 If a class is difficult to test through its public interface, then this may be a code smell that the class is poorly designed.
 If you are having trouble using your class, think about your poor consumers.
 - Avoid testing internals as, again, this couples the tests to the implementation, meaning they are more likely to break during refactoring.
   - **Never** make a method public just so it can be tested.
 Each time you do this **multiple** kittens die.
-  - Do not use the `[InternalsVisibleToAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.internalsvisibletoattribute?view=netframework-4.7.1)`.
+  - Do not use the [`InternalsVisibleToAttribute`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.internalsvisibletoattribute?view=netframework-4.7.1)` for the aforementioned reasons.
 Won't someone think of the kittens?

 ## Test file placement